Vitamin B12 vs B Complex: Which Supplement Is Right for You?

 What Is the Difference Between Vitamin B12 and B Complex?

 The difference between Vitamin B12 and B Complex is that Vitamin B12 is just one of the eight B vitamins that form the B complex.

-Together, the set of 8 B vitamins that make up the B complex are presented in the optimum balance to provide the recommended daily amount.
+Together, the set of 8 B vitamins that make up the B complex is presented in the optimum balance to provide the recommended daily amount.

 All B vitamins are water-soluble and cannot be stored by the body.
 The good news is you can’t ‘overdose’ on the B vitamins as your body will simply excrete what you don’t need or use.
+Therefore, it is acceptable to have other multivitamins with Vitamin B12 and B Complex vitamins.
 The bad news is that you need to have a good intake of them all every day.

 What Vitamins Are in the B Complex?

 Vitamin B Complex sometimes referred to as B100, makes up a set of 8 vitamins that form the so-called ‘Vitamin B Complex’ and together they fulfil a range of metabolic processes and ensure we are in top health.